 Not all applications will be placed on exhibition.
-The notification/exhibition process for development applications is outlined in Council’s Development Control Plan 2012 Section 8.00 Public Participation.
+The notification/exhibition process for development applications is outlined in the City of Newcastle's Development Control Plan 2012 (DCP) Section 8.00 Public Participation.

 The exhibition process for applications may include one or more of the following activities: placement of notices in local newspapers, the written notification of residents and owners of potentially effected properties, and the placement of signs on properties where the development is to occur.

 You can view a list of the applications

 currently on exhibition and the information that has been submitted with the application.

 After viewing the information provided on the web and reading the document 'What you need to know about the Development Application Process' if you consider you may be affected by the development, you can make a submission to Council.
 Submissions should be sent to firstname.lastname@example.org by 5pm on the nominated closing date for submissions.